 Most often, the objections relate to sexual scenes, offensive language, or depictions of drug and alcohol use.
-Concerned adults worry that the book promotes ideas that conflict with their personal values and beliefs, or that children will imitate fictional characters and engage in undesirable behavior.
-Ironically, some of the most frequently challenged books are the very books that young readers say are especially important and meaningful to them.
 Characters.
 General Writing Tips.
 Data Mining Novels Reveals the Six Basic Emotional Arcs of Storytelling.
 Back in 1995, Kurt Vonnegut gave a lecture in which he described his theory about the shapes of stories.

 It is this genuine caring, and not your games with language, which will be the most compelling and seductive element in your style.
 I am not urging you to write a novel, by the way — although I would not be sorry if you wrote one, provided you genuinely cared about something.
-A petition to the mayor about a pothole in front of your house or a love letter to the girl next door will do.
 Kurt Vonnegut: A Complete Rundown on Style.
 Kurt Vonnegut Jr. is a staple when discussing American literature in the previous century.

 It consists of a collection of strange and lovely words from different languages through different times.
 What I like most about this selection of consonants and vowels – little meaning-carrying packages of vibration – is that they all try to point to the unspeakable, the transient or the neglected.
 That which we forget in the busyness of our daily grind.
 Words have the power to remind us – and therefore we should choose our words carefully so we are reminded of the things that nourish our souls.